-Your kratom products are also "new drugs" under section 201(p) of the FD&C Act, 21 U.S.C.
+Your kratom products, "Green Bali Powder," "Red Indo Powder," "Gold Bali Powder," "White Indo Powder" and "Super White Powder," are also "new drugs" under section 201(p) of the FD&C Act, 21 U.S.C.
 321(p), because they are not generally recognized as safe and effective for use under the conditions prescribed, recommended, or suggested in their labeling.
 Under section 505(a) of the FD&C Act, 21 U.S.C.
 355(a), new drugs may not be introduced or delivered for introduction into interstate commerce without prior approval from FDA.
 No approved application pursuant to section 505 of the FD&C Act, 21 U.S.C.
-355(a), is in effect for these products.
+355, is in effect for these products.
 Accordingly, the introduction or delivery for introduction into interstate commerce of these products violates sections 301(d) and 505(a) of the FD&C Act, 21 U.S.C.
 331(d) and 355(a).